lacework/code-security-action/README.md

         uses: lacework/code-security-action@v1
         with:
           target: ${{ matrix.target }}
           tools: sca # Comma-separated list of tool(s) to use for scanning.
-Current options are sca and sast.
+Current options are sca
-          # If using the SAST tool, uncomment the line below and point it to the generated classes directory
-          # or built JAR for your project
-          # classes: target
   display-results:
     runs-on: ubuntu-20.04
     name: Display results